 It was during this time that Rachel began producing independent artist showcase events under the banner Pandora's Trunk.
 This showcase grew from an underground warehouse trunk sale to a hundred-person performance & artistic showcase in a lush 300-seat theater.
 At one point the project spawned a retail boutique showing independent designers and artists.

 Over time Medium Reality's focus shifted from pure textile work to reclaimed materials, and in 2007 the label was reborn as a source for recycled menswear.
 Audiences consistently love this work.
-It has also been featured in Altered Couture magazine, and Rachel was tapped as the technical editor of 'Reconstructing Clothes for Dummies'.
-Through Medium Reality, Rachel continues to offer artisanal menswear as well as experimenting with women's garments and new sewn products for wholesale using reclaimed materials.
+It has been featured in Altered Couture magazine, and Rachel was tapped as the technical editor of 'Reconstructing Clothes for Dummies'.
+Through Medium Reality, Rachel continues to offer artisanal menswear-inspired clothes for every body as well as experimenting with new sewn products for wholesale using reclaimed materials.

 Rachel has worked as a mixed media collage artist since getting involved with Manchester Craftsman's guild in the nineties.
 MCG also brought her west for the first time, and was where she began studying photography.
-Rachel has shown her work in boutiques, cafes, bars, beauty salons, and other nontraditional venues across San Francisco, as well as being a member of City Art cooperative gallery on Valencia St. and showing at Fabric8 urban art gallery nearby.
-Her current work includes laser etchings of her photographs of San Francisco as well as extensive use of collage and acrylics.
+Rachel has shown her work in boutiques, cafes, bars, beauty salons, and other nontraditional venues across San Francisco, as well as a stint as a member of City Art cooperative gallery on Valencia St. and showing at Fabric8 urban art gallery nearby.
+Her current work includes laser etchings of her photographs as well as extensive use of collage and acrylics.

 Hospodar's lifelong twin passions for the arts and the sciences continue to inform each other in her work, and she seems to have a knack for merging organic and data-driven worlds.
 This is true thematically as well as in production techniques and as an approach to execution.
-It is most starkly evident in her latest project, the Pants Interface.
-This project embeds electronics into garments to create a whole host of surprising possibilities.
-She is also a member of the board of directors for Noisebridge, a nonprofit space dedicated to providing a free public workspace and resource center for creative projects involving technology.
+It is most starkly evident in her recent electronics projects, Electrobaroque and Pants Interface.
+This creative direction embeds electronics into garments to create a whole host of surprising possibilities.
+She has also served as a member of the board of directors for Noisebridge, a nonprofit space dedicated to providing a free public workspace and resource center for creative projects involving technology.